ambroseboo/snippet-sharing-service/README.md

 # Snippet Sharing Service (For GovTech TAP 2024)
+This is a project for the GovTech Technology Associate Programme 2024.
+The aim is to create a PasteBin clone, which supports the following functionalities:
+* Snippet Creation
+   * A snippet should consist of a title and its contents.
+   * The snippet should respect formatting entered by the user (eg. whitespace, new lines).
+   * The snippet should be assigned a unique URL.
+It should be automatically generated.
+* Snippet Retrieval
+   * Users should be able to access a snippet by entering its unique URL and view the stored content.
+* Snippet Views and Statistics
+   * Track and display the number of views for each snippet.
+Each time a snippet is accessed, its view counter is incremented by 1.
+* Snippet Listing
+   * Users should be able to view a list of all snippets.
+Users should be able to sort by most recent snippets (default) or by most number of views.
+There should be either infinite scrolling or pagination for every 10 snippets listed.
+* Persistence
+   * Implement storage for the snippets using a database to ensure that the created snippets and their respective metadata are stored and retrievable.
+* Snippet Expiration
+   * Automatically remove snippets from being readable after a specified period (in minutes after creation) to simulate an expiration policy.
+You may decide whether the snippet contents are deleted from the database.

 ## Choice of stack: PERN stack (Postgres, Express, React, Node)
 * Data: snippet content, title, expiry, url, views, date_posted
 * Choose relational (postgres) since we need to order snippets by views/time posted